Class of 2004

 Even though I have pursued a non-musical career, my music studies at NKU greatly prepared me for both grad school and the business world.
 The work ethic, ability to work both individually and within a group context, and systematic approach to solving a problem that result from a musical education have greatly helped me in my career.
 No other area of study requires the same degree of dedication and self-discipline as music.
 I owe a great deal to the music faculty at NKU for instilling these principles in me.

-My favorite aspect of the NKU music program is the individual attention given to students.
-The department is optimally sized so that students receive abundant one on one time with applied lesson instructors and other professors, while there are still numerous potential ensembles and performing opportunities to become involved with.
+My favorite aspect of the NKU Music Program is the individual attention given to students.
+The Program is optimally sized so that students receive abundant one on one time with applied lesson instructors and other professors, while there are still numerous potential ensembles and performing opportunities to become involved with.

 Class of 2013

 BM in Music Education

 Currently attending the University of Chicago Graduate School for Musicology (History/Theory) with an emphasis in 20th century American Music, specifically John Cage, philosophy and music, and music and film.

 NKU’s Music Program shaped me into the musician that I am today.
 In high school, I spent little time on music outside of jazz.
 Outside of my theory knowledge, I knew very little about music.
 In fact, before making the change from the sciences to the music program, I had virtually no understanding of what constituted an aural skills class, or the difference between Bach and Wagner.
 My knowledge of music was essentially nil.
 The music faculty helped me transcend my inadequacies and shifted my ignorance into knowledge.
 The small class sizes allowed me to have personal conversations with various faculty members leading to discussion-based classwork, an important facet of graduate studies.